History of games: Middle East and the Mediterranean

-The Royal Game of Ur, or Game of Twenty Squares was played with a set of pawns on a richly decorated board and dates from 2600 to 2400 BCE.
+The Royal Game of Ur, or Game of Twenty Squares was played with a set of pawns on a richly decorated board and dates from 2600 to 2400 BC.
 It was a race game which employed a set of knucklebone dice.
 This game was also known and played in Egypt.
 A Babylonian treatise on the game written on a clay tablet shows that the game had astronomical significance and that it could also be used to tell one's fortune.
 The game of Ur was also popular with the lower classes, as attested by a 2,700-year-old graffiti version of the game, scratched onto a gateway to a palace in Khorsabad.
 Similar games have been found in Iran, Crete, Cyprus, Sri Lanka, and Syria.
-Excavations at Shahr-e Sukhteh ("The Burnt City") in Iran have shown that the game also existed there around 3000 BCE.
-The artifacts include two dice and 60 checkers.
-Games such as Nard and the Roman game Ludus Duodecim Scriptorum (game of 12 points, also known as simply "dice", lat. "alea") may have developed from this Iranian game.
-The Byzantine game Tabula is a descendant of the game of twelve points.